Follow these simple steps to enroll at Gaston College:

 - Took the GED since 2014 and scored 170 or higher on all four GED test subjects, or

 - Took the HiSET and scored a 15 on all five HiSET subtests and a 4 on the essay.

 Please submit official documentation of these test scores or GPA to the Office of Admissions.
-Students who graduated more than 10 years ago and do not have recent test scores within the last 10 years should prepare to take the RISE Placement Test.
+Students who graduated with a high school GPA below 2.8 and do not have recent test scores within the last 10 years should prepare to take the RISE Placement Test.
 Schedule your test online by clicking here.
 Placement testing is offered on all three campuses.
 A valid photo ID, such as a driver’s license, is required for all placement testing.